 Why would you want to fit a tow all spacer block in the first place?

-If you use a standard tow ball together with an Al-Ko stabiliser, then you will find that the head of the stabiliser, will at times, rub against the flange as seen in the picture below.
+If you use a standard towing ball hitch then you may be Ok, however if you use an Al-Ko stabiliser, then you will find that the head of the stabiliser, will at times, rub against the flange as seen in the picture below.
 This happens most when maneuvering the caravan, particularly if you are on a gradient.

 Many people alleviate the problem by fitting a spacer block between the tow ball and the flange giving several millimetres of extra room.